leokinzinger/TUM-Digital-Marketing-Coding-Challenge-AI-Music/README.md

    - Mention at least one alternative model in step 1, 3 additional audio features for step 2 and one alternative audio thumbnailing method in step 3.

 **Submit your challenge**
-   - Commit and push all the files to your private fork.
+   - Commit and push all the files to your private repository.
    - Invite `leonard.kinzinger@tum.de` and `benedikt.roder@tum.de` to the repository.
    - Respond to the coding task email and tell us how long it took you to complete the task and how difficult you (honestly) found it.
    - That’s it! :) Thank you for taking the time!
 We really appreciate the effort you put in here.